spree/spree/guides/content/integration/tutorials/creating_endpoints_tutorial.md

 {"message_id":"518726r84910000001"}```

 !!!
-TODO But you don't because instead you get a 404 error from Sinatra.
+TODO But you don't because instead you get a JSON parser error on the #parse line: "A JSON text must at least contain two octets!"
 !!!

 ### Getting More Info Returned